-- 32000 if married filing jointly
+- $32,000 if married filing jointly

-However, if half of your SSDI plus all your other income is more than the amounts above, part of your benefits is taxable.
-The amount of SSDI Taxes you will owe will depend on the total amount of your benefits and other income.
+The amount of income tax on social security benefits depends on the total amount of your benefits and other income.
 Usually, the higher that total amount, the greater the taxable part of your benefits.

 - The total of half of your benefits and all your other income is more than $34,000 — or $44,000 if married filing jointly.

 - You’re married filing separately and lived with your spouse at any time during the tax year.

 Use Worksheet 1 in Publication 915 to figure the taxable portion of your SSDI benefits.

 Where to Go for More Help with Social Security Disability Income Tax Consequences